miramastoras/samples/README.md

     - program asks for the number of generations you want the cells to grow, and prints the results of all the generations

+    - output will show where the cells are alive based on the previous generations ( * represents live cells )

-    - program asks user if they want to save the output of the last generation
+    -program asks user if they want to save the output of the last generation

   prog4.py